tungpham142/personal-webpage/content/project/Leaneventos/index.md

 date = 2019-01-30T00:00:00

 # Project summary to display on homepage.
-summary = "a web page for creating/managing events, managing volunteers/organizations, and controlling participants/donations."
+summary = "A web page for creating events, managing volunteers & organizations, and controlling participants & donations."

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`